CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-pivotal-cloud-foundry.md

 Pivotal Cloud Foundry is a complex piece of software.
 Before installing please validate the following:

+* **Early Access Note** - This is an early access release.
+Please log a ticket with noc@ctl.io for deployments before this goes GA
 * **control.ctl.io Service Account** - For production deployments we recommend creating a dedicated control.ctl.io user account as the credentials are used for all IaaS changes directed by BOSH.
 Deploys cannot be done using accounts with requiring two-factor authentication.
 * **Dedicated Network** - Due to the size of typical PCF deploys and some IP address management concerns we require an entire VLAN be dedicated to this install.
 PCF servers will reside on the top half of this class-C.